enjeck/libre-logos/README.md

 ## Claiming a logo

 ### Eligibility
-To claim a logo, you must an active open source project or a registered NGO.
+To claim a logo, you must be an active open source project or a registered NGO.
 "Active" here means:
 - Regular commits
 - More than one contributor
 - Over 100 GitHub stars